mailcow/mailcow-blog/content/posts/2025/release-2025-12/index.en.md

 This is due to a small typo in the version check that has been fixed but may need to be applied manually if you are on Docker Compose v5 already.
 {{< /admonition >}}

+## 2025-12a (Release: 12th December 2025)

+### Fixed Issues and Improvements

+- A duplicate or plaintext login notice is no longer generated, restoring correct display.
+- The previously adjusted cron syntax for sa-rules download has been reverted in ofelia due to unexpected side effects.
+- The backup system now pre-pulls the required image to ensure the latest available version is always used.
+- Password verification now supports the PBKDF2-SHA512 hash algorithm, providing improved compatibility especially for FreeIPA environments.

+As always, you can see the full changelog on GitHub: https://github.com/mailcow/mailcow-dockerized/releases/tag/2025-12a

+---

+## 2025-12 (Release: 9th December 2025)

+**Moohoo everyone!**

+We're excited to bring you the **2025-12 Update**!
+This release focuses on bug fixes and minor improvements to enhance your mailcow experience.

 ### 🌐 New Languages & Translation Updates